Cosas1008/leetcode-1/readme.md

 You may assume that each input would have exactly one solution.
 ## 2. Add Two Numbers
 You are given two linked lists representing two non-negative numbers.
 The digits are stored in reverse order and each of their nodes contain a single digit.
 Add the two numbers and return it as a linked list.
+## 3. Longest Substring Without Repeating Characters
+Given a string, find the length of the longest substring without repeating characters.
 ## 4. Median of Two Sorted Arrays
 There are two sorted arrays nums1 and nums2 of size m and n respectively.
 Find the median of the two sorted arrays.
 The overall run time complexity should be O(log (m+n)).
+## 5. Longest Palindromic Substring
+Given a string s, find the longest palindromic substring in s.
+You may assume that the maximum length of s is 1000.
 ## 6. ZigZag Conversion
 ## 7. Reverse Integer
 Reverse digits of an integer.